 - Always choose contractors with 4.5 to 5.0 feedback ratings.
 There is an unspoken etiquette that if a contractor does a reasonably good job then they will be given a high score.
 Only the absolute worst contractors are given scores lower than 4.5.

 - The above minimums are based on our experience in finding good quality workers – these are people who provide good quality work and value their time accordingly.
-For example, virtual assistant who charges less than $5/hour has probably not in the oDesk market place for very long, or provides low quality results.
+For example, a virtual assistant who charges less than $5/hour has probably not in the oDesk market place for very long or provides low-quality results.

 - For lower-skilled workers we generally use a maximum of $15/hour as this catches anyone who charges $11/hour.
 And for higher-skilled workers I move the slider to the $40/hour mark.